Sheriff: Army trainee arrested after hijacking school bus | Law-Order

 During a news conference, Richland County Sheriff Leon Lott said the incident started at around 7 am near Fort Jackson, the US Army's largest basic training facility, located in Columbia.
 The trainee, dressed in physical therapy clothes, “ran off post and escaped” with a rifle from the installation, Lott said.
 Deputies then started receiving calls about someone standing on a nearby interstate flagging down cars.

-The trainee then went to a nearby bus stop where children were waiting to be taken to Forest Lake Elementary School, Lott said, and boarded the buss himself, armed with the rifle.
+The trainee then went to a nearby bus stop where children were waiting to be taken to Forest Lake Elementary School, Lott said, and boarded the bus himself, armed with the rifle.

 “He told the bus driver he didn't want to hurt anybody; he wanted him to drive him to the next town,” Lott said.